iguerendiain/baseandroidmvvm/README.md

 ### Basic Android project following MVVM with the following components:

-- Retrofit API configured with easy to add interceptors anc cachè
+- Retrofit API configured with easy to add interceptors and cachè
 - Meta Flipper with already configured SQLite, SharedPreferences and Network plugins
 - Several Android tools for doing stuff like converting units, managing the virtual keyboard, handeling of navbar and statusbar, etc...
 - BaseFragment and BaseScreenFragment to help with screens and dialogs creation.